By Chelsea Cook-McCarrell, General Manager for VITAS® Healthcare

 For more information about end-of-life care options, call VITAS Healthcare at 309.691.2381 or visit VITAS.com.

-For additional informative and inspirational articles visit 50 Plus News and Views Greater Peoria Area edition online today.
+For additional informative and inspirational articles visit 50 Plus News and Views Bloomington Normal Edition online.